tsackton/taelgar/Gazetteer/Greater Sembara/Addermarch/Addermarch.md

 Note these circuits are not strict lines on a map and often overlap, but each village is part of the domain of a single earl.

-%% Not sure about the titles, e.g. Earl of Adderfell works but Earl of the Southern Reaches might be too long%%
+%% Not sure about the titles, e.g. Earl of Adderfell works but Earl of the Southern Reaches might be too long From Mike: some suggestions - Earl of Westcliff instead of Highlands; come up with a name for the East Fork of the Aure and replace Earl of the Southern Reaches with Earl of ~EastForkOfAure~
+%%
 ### Economy, Trade, and Foreign Relations

 Addermarch does not have major trade connections to elsewhere, despite being rich in raw materials.
 The largest export industry is brandy, which is produced by a number of brandy houses based in Adderfell, and exported down river to Sembaran and beyond.